robo-monk/ccomptime/README.md

 ## How it works

-1. Preprocesses source files to find `comptime` blocks
+1. Preprocesses source files to find `_Comptime` and `_ComptimeType` blocks
 2. Extracts compile-time code into a separate "runner" program
 3. Compiles and executes the runner to generate the header file with macros replacing each comptime block in the original file
 5. Compiles the final program with regular clang with the generated .h file included

 ## Related Projects

-While several languages and tools offer compile-time execution, `ccomptime` is unique in bringing full compile-time code execution to C:
+While several languages and tools offer compile-time execution, `ccomptime` is unique in bringing full compile-time code execution to C.

 ### Similar Approaches
 - **Zig's `comptime`** - Built-in compile-time execution with similar capabilities, but requires using Zig and also bad support for simple IO operations